pippinbarr/cart263-2020/slides/activity-eat-up/activity-eat-up.md

 1. Define the `chew()` function in your code, it should:
   1. Check if the current image displayed in the mouth element is open (use jQuery's `attr()` function to check if the `src` attribute matches the path of the open mouth image)
   1. If it is, swap the image to the closed image (use `attr()` to **set** the `src` property)
-  1. If it isn't it must be closed, so swap the image to the open image
+  1. If it isn't it must be closed, so set the image to the open image

 Now when you drag the fly onto the mouth it should vanish and the mouth should start "chewing"!